-Surgery has traditionally not been used with the intention of curing the cancer when it spreads to the peritoneum.
-The treatment we can offer will vary depending on the extent that the cancer has spread.
+The treatment for goblet cell adenocarcinoma that we can offer will vary depending on the extent that the cancer has spread.
 There is now a large amount of evidence that if the size and spread of the cancer is limited then a special surgical technique called 'cytoreductive surgery' where all the visible disease is removed can be helpful.
-This treatment can involve major surgery to remove organs in the abdomen and the peritoneum.
-This process removes the cancer as well as removing areas that are at risk of developing disease.
-This is a long procedure and we set aside the whole day in order to perform it.